icon

 Archidoris pseudoargus, commonly known as the Sea Lemon, was first described by Rapp in 1827.
 They are a common sea slug found around the UK, with over 1,000 observations on iNaturalist, and over 6,000 observations made worldwide from GBIF.

-Photo is by ©Jeff Goddard
+Photo by ©Jeff Goddard

 The sea lemon closely resembles Geitodoris planata, and the two species can easily be confused.